Psoas, So What?

 Both patients and therapists need to consider whether it’s really necessary, however — psoas work is an uncomfortable, time-consuming, and expensive treatment to experiment with.
 It hits all three of the major red flags for quackery: potentially dangerous, distracting from better options, and a dubious rationale.

 “Psoas” is oddly pronounced “so ass.”
-The iliopsoas “muscle” is actually two muscles that merge in the pelvis, the iliacus muscle & the psoas major muscle.
+The iliopsoas “muscle” is actually two muscles that merge in the pelvis, the iliacus muscle and the psoas major muscle.
 You’ll rarely hear “iliacus” in the wild.
 Professionals usually refer to “the psoas” or “iliopsoas.”

 That psoas mystique